Barrack, Rodos & Bacine Notifies Shareholders of DXC Technology Company (DXC) of a Securities Class Action Lawsuit

 PHILADELPHIA, Aug.
-17, 2024 (GLOBE NEWSWIRE) -- The law firm of Barrack, Rodos & Bacine announces that a class action lawsuit has been filed in the United States District Court for the Eastern District of Virginia, Alexandria Division, on behalf of investors who purchased stock in DXC Technology Company (“DXC”) (NYSE: DXC) from May 26, 2021 through and including May 16, 2024 (the “Class Period”), alleging fraud-based violations of federal securities laws.
-The stock, which traded as high as $41.23 per share during the Class Period, is currently trading at just $19.60 per share.
+21, 2024 (GLOBE NEWSWIRE) -- The law firm of Barrack, Rodos & Bacine announces that a class action lawsuit has been filed on behalf of investors who purchased stock in DXC Technology Company (“DXC”) (NYSE: DXC) from May 26, 2021 through and including May 16, 2024 (the “Class Period”).

 If you purchased DXC stock during the Class Period and sustained a loss on your investment, you are encouraged to contact us about your rights in this matter and the possibility of leading this class action lawsuit.
-You may contact the firm at https://barrack.com/contact-us, or by calling Linda Border (ext.
-108) or Mark Stein (ext.
-163) at 877-386-3304, or via email at investoralert@barrack.com.
+You may contact the firm by calling Linda Border or Mark Stein at 877-386-3304, or via email at investoralert@barrack.com, or visiting the firm’s web site at https://barrack.com/contact-us.

 Investors have until October 1, 2024 to submit a motion to be appointed as lead plaintiff.
 Your ability to participate in any recovery does not require that you serve as lead plaintiff or attempt to do so.